-Bulgaria: Power producers cut output due to low exports18.
-May 2015. / SEE Energy News
+Bulgaria: Power producers cut output due to low exports, SEE Energy News

 Bulgaria’s power grid operator has ordered some electricity producers to cut output in an attempt to balance production and consumption, the state-owned company said today (15 May).

 “The cuts were ordered due to low consumption and minimum export of electricity from Bulgaria,” Electricity System Operator’s [ESO] chief executive Ivan Yotov said.

 “Current electricity consumption in Bulgaria varies between 3,000 and 4,000 megawatts, while exports are around 600 megawatts.”

 The ESO said it ordered a reduction in output from the Kozloduy nuclear power plant and the coal-fired Maritsa East complex in southeast Bulgaria.

 It said that one of Kozloduy’s reactors, which was shut for planned annual maintenance last month, would not be loaded at full capacity after being connected back onto the national grid next week.

 More than 35% of the electrical power produced in the European Union’s poorest member comes from Kozloduy’s two remaining 1,000-megawatt, Soviet-made reactors.